 At what point in Paul’s story would you guess he started to lose the crowd?

 Which of these statements of Paul’s do you think would have been hardest for the Jews in the crowd to believe?

 - “A brilliant light flashed in the sky and lit up everything around me” (Acts 22:6).

 - “I heard a voice . . . he said, ‘I’m Jesus of Nazareth’” (22:7-8).

 - “Ananias came to see me.
 He stood there beside me and said, ‘Brother Saul, see again.’
 Suddenly, I could see him” (22:13).

 - “Jesus said, ‘Go.
 Get out of here.
 I’m sending you far away—to people who are not Jews’” (22:21).

 LIFE APPLICATION.
 Ananias told Paul, “Get up.
-Get baptized” (22:16).
+Get baptized” (Acts 22:16).
 There was a lot of emphasis in the early church on baptism.
 Do you think we should be putting more emphasis on it today?